Resources for the Community: Covid-19 and Racial Injustice

 - City on a Hill offers an innovative program called Removing Racial Residue.
 The training focuses on three levels of “racial residue” and teaches practical steps to remove the racial residue we identify in ourselves and in others.

-- Plain English is builds bridges to address issues of race and culture through honest conversations, led by a heart-felt devotion to creating stronger organizations & communities.
+- Plain English is builds bridges to address issues of race and culture through honest conversations.
+They offer cross-cultural leadership coaching sessions, literacy sessions, podcasts, videocasts, facilitated discussions on race & diversity and more.

 - The Milwaukee Declaration builds bridges to racial reconstruction through our love for God and our neighbor.
 They often host forums for people of faith to discuss race in today’s America.
 Milwaukee Declaration Pastor Matt Erickson published resources for furthering the race conversation.